I-Dont-Remember/site/content/blog/venmo-wrapped.md

 ## Make your own Venmo Wrapped

-Feel free to borrow the [Google Sheets Template](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing) I used, and let me know what you come up with me on [Twitter @maybekq]() or [email](mailto:)!
-I'd love to see what the data wizards of the world come up with.
+Feel free to borrow the [Google Sheets Template](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing) I used, and let me know what you come up with on [Twitter @maybekq](https://twitter.com/maybekq) or [email](mailto:kevinquinnfun@notxss.anonaddy.com)!
+I'd love to see what the data wizards of the world come up with, or if there are bugs in my queries.